technoempathy/tv_script_generator/README.md

 Description

-Trains an RNN on a dataset of seinfeld screenplays, then generates new, amausing scripts.
+Trains an RNN on a dataset of seinfeld screenplays, then generates new, amusing scripts.

-# Bike-sharing predictor
+### TV Script Generator
+# Teach an AI to write an for your favorite TV show

 #### Returns the expected volume of business based on historical bike-retal data, so the company can predict the number of bikes they will need.
 First project for the Udacity Deep Learning Nanodegree.